What deductions can be taken from my salary?

 Service personnel may pay a Daily Food Charge (DFC) in respect of food provided to them at certain locations.

 You may choose to contribute voluntarily to various schemes.
 These voluntary deductions are set out in Chapter 2, section 7 of JSP 754.
-If tax relief is available, for example under the Payroll Giving Scheme, then JPAC deduct the payment from your gross salary and this means that you receive the tax relief automatically when you make the payment.
+If tax relief is available, for example under the Payroll Giving Scheme, then JPAC deduct the payment from your gross (before tax) salary and this means that you receive the tax relief automatically when you make the payment.

 If you have taken out a loan under either the Forces Help to Buy (FHTB) or the Long Service Advance of Pay (LSAP) scheme then you will also be paying back this loan in accordance with the rules of the scheme.
-JPAC deduct these repayments from your net salary.
+JPAC deduct these repayments from your net (after tax) salary.

 You can see how JPAC make these deductions from your payslip by looking at the examples in our separate section on understanding your payslip.